In this section

 You can also access our online ante natal classes for a tour of our maternity units at York and Scarborough Hospitals including what to bring, what to expect in labour and advice from our infant feeding coordinator.

 You can choose to birth your baby at home.
 Your midwife can talk to you more about this.
-You can access more information about home birth in our guidance here or download our leaflet which explains more.
+You can download our leaflet which explains more.

 Pathways of care and information around making informed choices